t0biW/SAP_BTP_onboarding/docs/03_Add_Fiori_Elements_UIs.md

 ## Enabling Draft with `@odata.draft.enabled`

-Open the file `proccessors-service.cds` which is in the `./srv` folder.
+Open the file `processors-service.cds` which is in the `./srv` folder.

 Enabling draft for an entity allows the users to edit the entities.
 To enable draft for an entity exposed by a service, simply annotate it with `@odata.draft.enabled` as in this example: